 In accordance with the GHG Protocol, TCCC reports emissions for relevant Kyoto Protocol gases if material.
 According to the GHG Protocol, information is considered to be material if, by its inclusion or exclusion, it can be seen to influence any decisions or actions taken by users of it.
-TCCC has set a materiality threshold of five percent of the sum of Scope 1, 2 and 3 emissions.
+TCCC has set a materiality threshold of five percent of the sum of scope 1, 2 and 3 emissions.
 However, certain emissions that are less than this materiality threshold are estimated and included in the inventory given stakeholder expectations, such as business travel.

-- It should be noted, however, that in accordance with our policies and procedures, newly acquired facilities have up to 2 years to begin reporting data through the TCCC tracking tool. - TCCC is not aware of any sources of perfluorocarbon (PFC) or sulfur hexafluoride (SF6) emissions within its operational control and does not include these in the inventory. - Scope 1 consists of direct emissions from fuel combustion at company-owned and controlled stationary and mobile sources encompassing manufacturing facilities, distribution vehicles and corporate aircraft, and emissions from refrigerant losses in company-owned cold drink equipment. - Scope 2 consists of indirect emissions from purchased energy at company-owned/controlled manufacturing facilities. - Emissions from independent bottling partners' activities are recorded as Scope 3 emissions.
-Additionally, electricity use in company-owned cold drink equipment, is included in Scope 3, as the operations of this equipment are considered outside of company control, as well as refrigerant losses and electricity usage in bottler-owned cold drink equipment.
-Details are provided in the table below. - TCCC also calculates Scope 3 emissions associated with key packaging and ingredients, to estimate emissions from Purchased Goods & Services. - Emissions from Capital Goods, Waste Generated in Operations, and Employee Commuting have also been estimated as part of an exercise to determine materiality, using baseline 2010 data.
-Each of these items has fallen below the materiality threshold and has therefore been deemed not relevant to Scope 3 reporting. - Emissions from Upstream Leased Assets, Processing of Sold Products, Downstream Leased Assets, and Investments are not relevant to the Company. - Emissions from the usage of our cold drink equipment, both Company-owned and bottlerowned are not reported under Use of Sold Products, but rather under Fuel- and Energy-Related Activities Not Included in Scope 1 or Scope 2. - Emissions from End-of-Life Treatment of Sold Products are included in the calculation methodology of packaging under Purchased Goods and Services.
+- TCCC provides a reasonable time period before including newly acquired facilities in the organizational boundary.
+This allows for the implementation of GHG data collection policies and procedures.
+In general, newly acquired facility emissions will be included within the first two calendar years that operational GHG data are available.
+An exception has been granted for our January 2019 acquisition of Costa Limited, which includes retail and roasteries, in which additional time has been allowed due to the fundamental difference in the business model. - TCCC is not aware of any sources of perfluorocarbon (PFC) or sulfur hexafluoride (SF6) emissions within its operational control and does not include these in the inventory. - Scope 1 consists of direct emissions from fuel combustion at company-owned and controlled stationary and mobile sources encompassing manufacturing facilities, distribution vehicles and corporate aircraft, and emissions from refrigerant losses in company-owned cold drink equipment. - Scope 2 consists of indirect emissions from purchased energy at companyowned/controlled manufacturing facilities. - Emissions from independent bottling partners' activities are recorded as scope 3 emissions.
+Additionally, electricity use in company-owned cold drink equipment, is included in scope 3, as the operations of this equipment are considered outside of company control, as well as refrigerant losses and electricity usage in bottler-owned cold drink equipment.
+Details are provided in the table below. - TCCC also calculates scope 3 emissions associated with key packaging and ingredients, to estimate emissions from Purchased Goods & Services. - Emissions from Capital Goods, Waste Generated in Operations, and Employee Commuting have also been estimated as part of an exercise to determine materiality, using baseline 2010 data.
+Each of these items has fallen below the materiality threshold and has therefore been deemed not relevant to scope 3 reporting. - Emissions from Upstream Leased Assets, Processing of Sold Products, Downstream Leased Assets, and Investments are not relevant to the Company. - Emissions from the usage of our cold drink equipment, both Company-owned and bottlerowned are not reported under Use of Sold Products, but rather under Fuel- and Energy-Related Activities Not Included in scope 1 or scope 2. - Emissions from End-of-Life Treatment of Sold Products are included in the calculation methodology of packaging under Purchased Goods and Services.